nwchemgit/nwchem-wiki/Density-Functional-Theory-for-Molecules.md

 This capability is also supported for energy gradients and Hessian.
 Is possible to be deactivated with OFF.

-## NOSCF --Non Self-Consistent Calculations
+## NOSCF: Non Self-Consistent Calculations

 The `noscf` keyword can be used to to calculate the non self-consistent energy for a set of input vectors.
 For example, the following input shows how a